Just Cause 3

 Just Cause 3 is a 2015 action-adventure game developed by Avalanche Studios and published by Square Enix's European subsidiary.
 It is the third game in the Just Cause series and the sequel to 2010's Just Cause 2.
-It was released worldwide in December 2015, for PlayStation 4, Windows, and Xbox One.
+It was released worldwide in December 2015, for Microsoft Windows, PlayStation 4, and Xbox One.

 Set six years after its predecessor, Just Cause 3 follows series protagonist Rico Rodriguez as he returns to his homeland of Medici, a fictional Mediterranean island country under the control of dictator General Sebastiano Di Ravello.
-The game is played from a third-person perspective and allows players to explore the tropical island of Medici in an open world environment.
+The game is played from a third-person perspective and allows players to explore the island of Medici in an open world environment.

-Just Cause 3 received mixed reviews.
+Just Cause 3 received generally positive reviews.
 Critics praised its open-ended gameplay, destruction mechanics, and emphasis on player agency.
 Criticism was directed both at its narrative, which some considered clichéd and uninspired, and also its performance issues, particularly on the console versions of the game.

 A sequel, Just Cause 4, was released in 2018.

 Gameplay

 Just Cause 3 is an action-adventure game with a third-person perspective.
-It is set in an open world environment on the fictional Mediterranean island of Medici.
+It is set in an open world environment on the fictional Mediterranean island nation of Medici.
 The world size is 400 mi2, similar to that of the setting of Just Cause 2.
 However, its volumetric terrain has increased to allow more verticality—as a result of this, it is possible for the player to explore caverns and scale buildings more effectively and realistically.
 The game's world is composed of five major biomes, with each having unique landmarks and landscapes.

 A variety of tools are provided to players for traversing the game's environments.
 Just Cause 2's signature features—the grappling hook and parachute—re-appear with improved mechanics.
 The focus on chaos and exaggerated physics also remain.
 A new wingsuit, which is permanently equipped by protagonist Rico Rodríguez, is featured in the game and allows the player to glide across the world more quickly.
 When the player reaches the ground while using the wingsuit, they can use the grappling hook and parachute to draw themselves upward again.
 Players can switch between using the parachute and wingsuit freely.
 In addition to the equipment provided, a wide range of weapons, like assault rifles, missile launchers, shotguns, RPGs, and vehicles, such as fighter aircraft, planes, ships, and exotic cars, are included in the game.
 These vehicles can be used as weapons.